Install JetBrains Mono in Debian/Ubuntu

 $ tar -C ~/.local/ -xvf firefox-beta.tar.bz2

-This installs Firefox to your current user.
-Because Firefox is installed in a user-specific location (and without root-priveleges), Firefox will also auto-update when new versions are released.
+This installs Firefox for your current user.
+Because Firefox is installed in a user-specific location (and without root privileges), Firefox will also auto-update when new versions are released.

-If you prefer using the stable version of firefox, simply replace the first step by
+If you prefer using the stable version of Firefox, simply replace the first step with

 $ wget -O firefox-stable.tar.bz2 "https://download.mozilla.org/?product=firefox-latest&os=linux64&lang=en-US"